NDH001/Journing/README.md

 # Journing - Django and JQuery based web application

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/ndh001/Journing/main)

 ![index](project_imgs/index.png)

 ## Table of Contents

 - [Overview](#Overview)
 - [RESTFUL API](#RESTFUL_API)
 - [Installation](#Installation)
 - [Documentations](#Documentations)
 - [Disclaimer](#Disclaimer)

 ## Overview

 An innovative web application developed using the Django framework in conjunction with JQuery, designed to facilitate seamless user interaction with comprehensive travel information - which was pre-scrapped from ctrip.com and are stored in the local postgres database.
 This platform empowers users to efficiently navigate and explore travel-related data, engage in commentary, establish interconnected communities, and notably, plan and curate individualized travel itineraries.

-The web page provides several key functions which includes but not limited to :
+The webpage encompasses a range of essential functionalities, including but not limited to:

 **1. User authentication and registration**
 ![regi](project_imgs/regi.png)